 (photo credit: AVNER GVARYAHU / BREAKING THE SILENCE)

-Campaign posters put up by Likud’s Tel Aviv faction in south Tel Aviv ahead of the October 30 municipal elections depicting African migrants and Islamists under the slogan “It’s us or them” have drawn accusations of racism and incitement.
+On Thursday, campaign posters were put up by Likud’s Tel Aviv faction ahead of the October 30 city elections depicting African migrants and Islamists under the slogan “It’s us or them.”

-One poster depicts a split screen, one half with a masked Islamist waving a Palestinian flag above the words “the Islamic Movement in Jaffa.”
-According to the campaign Tel Aviv-Jaffa’s choice is that or the image depicted on the other half of the poster – an Israeli flag under the words “the Hebrew city.”
-Along the bottom of the poster the words read “only the Likud, the Right of Tel Aviv.”
+One poster shows a split screen, half with a masked Islamist waving a Palestinian flag above the words “The Islamic Movement in Jaffa” and the other half showing an Israeli flag under the words “The Hebrew city.”
+Along the bottom of the poster the words read “Only the Likud, the Right of Tel Aviv.”

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>